Harshit-TheCoder/GPS-TOLL-SYSTEM-WEBAPP/README.md

 General Information:
 This WebApp takes into account the Area around Kherki Daula Toll Plaza on Delhi-Gurgaon Expressway.
-The Website assumes that a single user can have only have one vehicle so allows the Logged In to register ONLY ONE vehicle under his/her name.
+The Website assumes that a single user can have only have one vehicle so allows the Logged In User to register ONLY ONE vehicle under his/her name.
 The following categories of Vehicles are allowed:👇
 1) Sedan
 2) Coupe